alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/37-spiritual-babylonrevelation-17/37-spiritual-babylonrevelation-17.md

 _Dan.
 8:12_ — The truth cast to the ground.

-_Eph.5:31-33_ — The Bride of Jesus represents His church.
+_Eph.
+5:31-33_ — The Bride of Jesus represents His church.

-_Jer.6:2_ — The daughter of Zion is like a beautiful woman.
+_Jer.
+6:2_ — The daughter of Zion is like a beautiful woman.

-_Isa.51:16_ — Zion, thou art my people.
+_Isa.
+51:16_ — Zion, thou art my people.

 _Rev.
 12:1-3_ — A beautiful woman appearing in heaven represents the New Testament Christian church.